Hernández delivers 2-run single, Phillies rally in 9th

+ATLANTA (AP) — The Philadelphia Phillies got the ninth-inning elixir they needed after a tough outcome a night earlier.

+“There’s a lot that went on that could’ve pushed us to not give the kind of effort that we gave,” manager Gabe Kapler said.
+“A really impressive, heartfelt win by our club, a cohesive team win today.
+It was great.”

-ATLANTA (AP) — César Hernández singled in two runs off Luke Jackson in the ninth inning, and the Philadelphia Phillies rallied from a one-run deficit to snap the Atlanta Braves’ eight-game winning streak with a 6-5 victory on Saturday night.
+César Hernández singled in two runs off Luke Jackson in the ninth inning, and Philadelphia rallied from a one-run deficit to snap the Atlanta Braves’ eight-game winning streak with a 6-5 victory on Saturday night.

-It was a big comeback for the Phillies, who looked poised to lose for the fifth time in six games and fall 3½ games behind their rivals in NL East race.
+It was a big comeback for the Phillies, who looked poised to lose for the fifth time in six games and fall 3½ games behind their rivals in the NL East race.
 Philadelphia has dealt with rampant injuries this season and had starters Jay Bruce and J.T.
 Realmuto leave during the game.

+- Now and Then?
+Mariners send Edwin Encarnacion to Yankees for prospect they already traded away

+- Is a stepfather still a father?
+Court says yes, handing Seattle woman a win

-Braves starter Sean Newcomb had a scary moment in the third inning when he was struck on the back of the head by J.T.
-Realmuto’s ground-rule double.
+Braves starter Sean Newcomb had a scary moment in the third when he was struck on the back of the head by Realmuto’s ground-rule double.
 He walked off the field under his own power.

+“Right away I felt pretty good,” Newcomb said.
+“I was with it the whole time.
+I remember the whole play and all that kind of stuff.
+I knew I was pretty good as far as that went.
+Obviously I got squared up in the head.
+A little sore.”

 Jackson (3-2) blew his sixth save in 16 chances as Scott Kingery singled and advanced to third when the closer fielded Sean Rodríguez’s sacrifice bunt and errantly threw to first.
 Both runners scored easily on Hernández’s single into left.